-- How long have you known this individual? - In what capacity? - Do you think this person is well qualified to work with youth? - Would you have any reservations about recommending this person to serve in a Rotary Youth Program?
+- In what capacity? - Do you think this person is well qualified to work with youth? - Would you have any reservations about recommending this person to serve in a Rotary Youth Program?

 Record the date of the interview and responses to each question and keep this information with the volunteer's application.